maximematerno/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 5. Valuable to businesses
+Related to finance, If we can built a model with a lower risk and higher retrun for investment

 6. What's the most popular?

 7. Cost/Money rankings
+Related to Finance,
+Related to Sport, What is the cost for the best player in the league
 ## Misconceptions

 What misconceptions do people have about your topic?